Jason-Witzemann-FHV/TimeTrackTauri/README.md

 ## Requirements

-Install the development requirements as described in this [article](https://tauri.app/v1/guides/getting-started/prerequisites#installing).
+Install Rust, Node and NPM or follow the installation guide on this [article](https://tauri.app/v1/guides/getting-started/prerequisites#installing).
+We tested the application with the following versions:
+rustc: 1.74.0
+node: v16.13.2
+npm: 8.3.1

 Install the npm dependencies: